Monstrous M-theory: Final remarks

-When reducing to $25+1$ space-time dimensions, a certain purely bosonic gravito-dilatonic theory (namely, the $0.\alpha .iii$ theory, whose massless spectrum is given by (\ref{pre-fieldc})-(\ref{fieldc})), arises.
-Remarkably, this theory contains a subsector given by the massless excitations of the closed and open bosonic string in $25+1$, namely a graviton, an antisymmetric rank-2 field, a dilaton, and a vector potential, respectively.
-By generalizing the \textit{triality} of $SO_{8}$ (massless little group of string theory in $9+1$) to $SO_{24}$ (massless little group of bosonic string theory in $25+1$), such a theory can be shown to be actually part of a web of (\textit{at least}) some $60$ gravito-dilatonic theories, named Monstrous gravity theories.
-The relation between $SO_{8}$ and $SO_{24}$ can be interpreted in terms of the Conway group\footnote{ The Conway group $Co_{0}$ is the full automorphism of the Leech lattice $ \Lambda _{24}$; however, it is not a simple group, nor is it contained in the Monster.
+The relation between $SO_{8}$ and $SO_{24}$ (which at present is the unique dimension enjoying a kind of generalization of $\mathbb{T}$) can be interpreted in terms of the Conway group\footnote{ The Conway group $Co_{0}$ is the full automorphism of the Leech lattice $ \Lambda _{24}$; however, it is not a simple group, nor is it contained in the Monster.
 In fact, its quotient by its center $\mathbb{Z}_{2}$, namely the Conway simple group $Co_{1}\sim Co_{0}/\mathbb{Z}_{2}$ is contained in $ \mathbb{M}$.
-This means the Monster's maximal finite subgroup $Co_{1}$ has the $\mathbb{Z}_{2}$ action built in, which acts on only half the minimal Leech vectors $196,560/2=98,280$.} $Co_{0}$, which is a maximal finite subgroup of $SO_{24}$ itself; as shown by Wilson \cite{wilsonLeech}, $Co_{0}$ is generated by unitary $3\times 3$ octonion matrices, namely by $F_{4}$ matrices.
-Interestingly, $SO_{9}$ can be maximally embedded into $F_{4}$ in three possible ways, each one providing the manifestly triality-symmetric breaking $\mathfrak{f}_{4}\rightarrow \mathfrak{so}_{9}=\mathfrak{so} _{8}\oplus \mathbf{8}_{v}\oplus \mathbf{8}_{s}\oplus \mathbf{8}_{c}$; in this sense, no triality is needed for $\mathfrak{so}_{24}$, but rather just the threefold nature of the (symmetric) embedding of $SO_{9}$ in $F_{4}$.
-In turn, the \textquotedblleft anomalous" embedding $F_{4(-20)}\subset SO_{25,1} $ \cite{Ramond} allows one to reduce from $27D$ to lower dimensions in a non-trivial way, namely along the chain $27\rightarrow 26\rightarrow 11\rightarrow 4$ dimensions.
-In turn, this, as remarked in \cite{wmtheory}, confirms and strengthens Ramond and Sati's argument that $ D=10+1$ M-theory has hidden Cayley plane fibers \cite{Sati}.
+This means the Monster's maximal finite subgroup $Co_{1}$ has the $\mathbb{Z}_{2}$ action built in, which acts on only half the minimal Leech vectors $196,560/2=98,280$.} $Co_{0}$, which is a maximal finite subgroup of $SO_{24}$ itself; as shown by Wilson \cite{wilsonLeech}, $Co_{0}$ is generated by unitary $3\times 3$ octonion matrices, namely by $F_{4}$ matrices \cite{uleech}.
+Interestingly, $SO_{9}$ can be maximally embedded into $F_{4}$ in three possible ways, each one providing the manifestly $ \mathbb{T}$-invariant breaking

+in this sense, no triality is needed for $\mathfrak{so}_{24}$, but rather just the threefold nature of the (symmetric) embedding $SO_{9}\subset F_{4}$ .
+In turn, the \textquotedblleft anomalous" embedding \cite{Ramond}